Stedi-Demos/concurrency-control-reference-implementation/README.md

 This variability in response times means that traditional RPS-based concurrency management strategies may not be sufficient.
 Instead, more sophisticated approaches are needed to ensure efficient use of resources while avoiding overload or rate limiting issues.

-## Key Concepts

-- **Variable Response Times**: Requests to the Stedi Eligibility Check APIs can take anywhere from a few seconds to 90 seconds to complete.
-- **Concurrency vs. RPS**: Due to the wide range of possible response times, concurrency management in this context is not simply about limiting requests per second.
-- **Adaptive Strategies**: The examples in this repository demonstrate adaptive concurrency management techniques that account for the unpredictable nature of response times.

 ## Concurrency Management Strategy

 In these examples, we use DynamoDB to implement a semaphore-based concurrency control mechanism.
 Here's how it works: